youfantan/JCodeBase/README.md

 ## Copyright 2021 shandiankulishe

 ## What is it
-a simple codebase.includes many utils wrote in cpp,java etc.
+A simple codebase.
+Includes many utils wrote in cpp, java, etc.
 ## How to use
-install visual studio native toolchain(vcvarsall.bat etc) and run this commands in windows:
+Install Visual Studio Native Tool-Chain(vcvarsall.bat etc) and run this commands in windows:
 ```
 mkdir build&&cd build
 cmake ..